IArrival & Welcome

 Host Scholar

-Imam and Islamic scholar, currently Visiting Scholar at Bayan Islamic Graduate School.
-Dr. Ahmed holds a Doctorate in Nonprofit Leadership and Management from the University of Colorado and a Master's from HEC Paris, and is pursuing a second Master's in Islamic Studies at Chicago Theological Seminary.
-His studies have spanned English Literature, Business Administration, and Islamic Studies.
+Imam, Islamic scholar, chaplain, and educator.
+Dr. Ahmed holds a Doctorate in Nonprofit Leadership and Management from the University of Colorado and a Master's from HEC Paris, and a second Master's in Islamic Studies at Chicago Theological Seminary.
+He has started a third Master's in Pastoral Care with Sutter Health.
+His studies have spanned English Literature, Business Administration, NPO leadership and management, and Islamic Studies.
 He serves Muslim communities across Northern California through teaching, leadership, and spiritual counsel.

 Guest Teacher